MHealth Fairview Masonic Children’s Hospital

 Interface

-Nasal pillows are available for adult use, but not pediatric use
+Nasal pillows are only available for adult use

-More options with interface design, many devices are designed similarly
+More alternative interface designs.
+Many interfaces are designed similarly

 Head Harness